Tre Donaldson: Michigan

-On April 21, 2024, Donaldson transferred to the University of Michigan to play for first year head coach Dusty May.
-As a junior, he earned the starting point guard position to open the season for the 2024–25 Wolverines.
-On November 4, in his first game with Michigan against Cleveland State, Donaldson scored 16 points and seven assists.
+On April 21, 2024, Donaldson transferred to the University of Michigan to play for head coach Dusty May and the Wolverines.
+As a junior, he earned the starting point guard position to open the season for the Wolverines.
+On November 4, in his first game with Michigan against Cleveland State, he scored 16 points and seven assists.
 In the next game against Wake Forest, he scored ten points and nine rebounds.
 On December 7, Donaldson scored a then career-high 18 points against Iowa.
-On December 29 against Western Kentucky, Donaldson scored 12 points and a career-high 11 rebounds, recording his first career double-double.
+On December 29 against Western Kentucky, he scored 12 points and a career-high 11 rebounds, recording his first career double-double.

 On January 7, 2025, against UCLA, Donaldson had 20 points on a career-high six three-point shots, adding six rebounds and seven assists.
-On January 27 against Penn State, Donaldson scored a career-high 21 points and tied both his career-highs with seven assists and four steals.
+On January 27 against Penn State, he scored a career-high 21 points and tied both his career-highs with seven assists and four steals.
 He scored the last seven points in the final minute of the game to lead a comeback win for Michigan, including hitting a three-point shot with 24 seconds left and two free throws to secure the game with four seconds remaining.
-On March 15, in the 2025 Big Ten tournament semifinal against Maryland, Donaldson had 12 points with a career-high nine assists, including scoring the game-winning shot.
+On March 15, in the 2025 Big Ten tournament semifinal against Maryland, he had 12 points with a career-high nine assists, including scoring the game-winning shot.
 With Michigan down by one point with 5.3 seconds remaining, Donaldson went the length of the court, scoring a left-handed layup with 0.4 seconds remaining.
-In the final, Donaldson had 11 points and eight assists as Michigan became Big Ten champions with a win against Wisconsin.
+In the final, he had 11 points and eight assists as Michigan became Big Ten champions with a win against Wisconsin.

 On April 1, 2025, Donaldson entered the NCAA transfer portal for the second time in as many years.
 He started all 37 games for the Wolverines and averaged career-highs in points, rebounds and assists.

 Miami

 On April 3, 2025, Donaldson transferred to the University of Miami to play for the Hurricanes.
+On January 7, 2026, he scored 21 points and six assists against Wake Forest.
+In the next game against Georgia Tech, he scored a career-high 27 points and ten assists, for his fifth double-double of the season.
+He became the first Miami player to score at least 20 points and ten assists in a game since Isaiah Wong in 2022.
+During the 2025–26 season, as a senior, he averaged 24.0 points and 8.0 assists, and was named the Atlantic Coast Conference Player of the Week on January 12, 2026.
+Following the regular season, he was named second team All-ACC.